biosails/pheniqs/docs/quickstart.md

 # Read transformation

-Pheniqs provides a generic method to derive a new set of sequence segments from the input read.
-That set can form the desired output or it can be a technical artifact used to classify the biological sequence.
+Pheniqs provides a generic method to derive new sets of sequence segments from the input read.
+A set can form the desired output or it can be a technical artifact used to classify the biological sequence.
 Either way, the syntax is the same.
-When declared inside the `template` section, the `transform` directive constructs the [output](glossary#output_segment) read segments.
+When declared inside the `template` section, the `transform` directive constructs the [output read segments](glossary#output_segment).
 When declared inside a barcode decoder, it constructs the set of sequences that will be assessed against the list of expected barcode sequences.

-Transforms operate on the input read in two steps: First the `token` element, a JSON array of [tokenization](configuration#tokenization) patterns, that each extract a continuous sequence (or a token) from an [input segment](glossary#input_segment) and second the `knit` element that [constructs](configuration#segment-assembly) new segments from the previously defined tokens.
+Transforms operate on the input read in two steps: First the `token` element, a JSON array of [tokenization](configuration#tokenization) patterns, that each extract a continuous sequence (or a token) from an [input segment](glossary#input_segment), and second the `knit` element that [constructs](configuration#segment-assembly) new segments from the previously defined tokens.

 If the segments you are extracting can be found as one continuous sequence in a read segment you only need to specify the `token` array and Pheniqs will assume that each token represents a segment.

-If, however, you are trying to extract segments from multiple, non continuous, tokens or need to reverse complement the sequence to match against your expected barcodes you have one more step.
+If, however, you are trying to construct a segment from multiple non continuous tokens or need to reverse complement the sequence you have one more step.
 The optional [knit](configuration#transform-pattern) directive references the tokens to construct a new segment from multiple tokens.
 If the `knit` array is omitted from `transform`, each token is assumed to declare a single segment.

 # Output Manipulation